 To create a lasting memory of your pet, our specialist designers can design a beautiful piece of jewellery using the true paw print.
 They will work carefully with the image, removing any marks from fur and miniaturing the print, keeping all the unique detail to fit on your chosen necklace, charm or bracelet.

 Cremation ashes jewellery

-Alternatively, our cremation ashes range can also encompass pet cremation ashes to create a lasting tribute.
+Alternatively, our Pet Cremation Ashes Jewellery range can also encompass pet cremation ashes to create a lasting tribute.